 But the winning bidder from the sale normally can't get ownership of your home right away; you'll usually get some time to get caught up on the overdue amounts before that happens.
 If you don't pay off the debt during what's called a "redemption period" after the sale, though, you'll lose the property permanently.

 Indiana property taxes are due twice a year, in May and November.
 A property is eligible to be sold at a tax sale when the prior year's spring installment of property taxes remains unpaid.
 (Ind.
 Code § 6-1.1-24-1).

 To sell your home at a tax sale, the county auditor and treasurer must ask a court for a judgment.
 The court will order a sale, and the treasurer will sell your home at a public auction to the highest bidder, subject to your right of redemption (see below).
 (Ind.
 Code § 6-1.1-24-2, § 6-1.1-24-5).

 At the tax sale, the winning bid generally must be at least the amount of the:

 The high bidder, or the county or town if no one makes a minimum bid, then gets a certificate of sale.
 (Ind.
 Code § 6-1.1-24-9).
 This certificate doesn't convey ownership of the property to the purchaser.
 Ownership is conveyed through a tax deed after the redemption period expires.

-Notice by posting and publication.
-The auditor must also post a copy of the notice at the county courthouse (or in another public county building) and publish the notice in a newspaper for three weeks (Ind.
-Code § 6-1.1-24-3).
+The auditor must mail you a notice by certified mail and regular mail at least 21 days before the earliest date on which the application for judgment and order for sale of real property eligible for sale may be made.
+The auditor must also post a copy of the notice at the county courthouse, or in another public county building, and publish the notice in a newspaper for three weeks.
+(Ind.
+Code § 6-1.1-24-4, § 6-1.1-24-3).